-Remember – this guidance shouldn’t be used when making determinations regarding ad valorem property taxes.
-Those taxes are governed by different laws, interpretations, and principles than sales and use taxes.
+You shouldn’t use this guidance when making determinations regarding ad valorem property taxes.
+Different laws, interpretations, and principles govern ad valorem taxes.

 Changing a property’s status could result in new tax liabilities.
 Familiarizing yourself with these criteria can help you avoid surprises, minimize your tax exposure, and plan for property changes.

-The treatment of property for sales and use tax purposes is a highly complicated issue.
+This issue – the treatment of property for sales and use tax purposes – is very complicated.
 Take a look at the following cases to see how Michigan courts have made decisions on this issue and how tax liabilities are impacted by the rulings.